mukundbhudia/wembley-events/README.md

 - Copy the `.env.example` file to `.env` and edit the values to suit.
 - To make a production build, within the repo directory run `cargo b --release`.
-- To run the release build, within the project directory run `target/release/wembley-events` with the same arguments as in development.
+- To run the release build, within the project directory run `target/release/wembley-events` just as in development.

 ## Testing

 - To run **all** your tests, within the repo directory run `cargo t`.
 This will run all tests in the `/tests` directory.
-- To run test a **specific** test such as `/tests/my_test.rs`, within the repo directory run `cargo t --test my_test`.
+- To run **ignored** tests, within the repo directory run `cargo t -- --ignored`.

 ## Resources & Thanks